jwulf/obs-youtube-comment/README.md

     - `YTCommentAuthor` of type "Text (FreeType 2)" for the comment author.
     - `YTCommentPhoto` of type "Browser" for the comment author photo.

-* Position them where you want them.
+* Position and compose them where you want them.

 ### Browser Setup